paigeshin/MPA_Node_Express_Serverless_Example/README.md

 MAP stands for "Multi page application".
 This respository introduces this new concept 'MPA' with AWS lambda function.
+You just simply map node-express application with `aws-serverless-express` modules which enables mapping between Lambda function and Node Express application.

 # Notion Documentation